History of Mexico in Timeline

 By 2006, Telmex had expanded its operations to Colombia, Peru, Chile, Argentina, Brazil, Uruguay, and the United States.

-2006: Contested Presidential Election
+2006: Calderón Declared Winner of Presidential Election

-2006: Trade with the United States and Canada
+2006: Mexico's trade with US and Canada

 In 2006, trade with the United States and Canada accounted for almost 50% of Mexico's exports and 45% of its imports.

-2006: Start of Mexico's drug war
+2006: Start of Mexico's Drug War

-Since 2006, Mexico's drug war has been ongoing, resulting in over 120,000 deaths and approximately 37,000 missing persons.
+Mexico's drug war, ongoing since 2006, has resulted in over 120,000 deaths and approximately 37,000 missing persons.

-2007: Goldman Sachs report on Mexico's economy
+2007: Goldman Sachs Report on Mexico's Economy

 According to a Goldman Sachs report published in 2007, by 2050 Mexico will have the 5th largest economy in the world.

-2007: Increase in Missing Persons
+2007: Rise in Missing Persons

 According to a 2008 UN report the average income in a typical urbanized area of Mexico was $26,654, while the average income in rural areas just miles away was only $8,403.

-2008: Great Recession dip in remittances
+2008: Great Recession dips remittances

 In 2008, Mexico contributed over 40 million dollars to the United Nations regular budget.